secretstartups/handbook/paid-time-off/index.html.md

 Eligibility for GitLab's Sick Time policy will require team members to provide evidence, in accordance with local requirements, supporting the need for Sick Leave.

 Team Members should email the documentation to Absence Management team (leaves@domain).
-If you choose to upload the evidence in BambooHR, please email leaves@domain and inform them that you have added it.

 ## Communicating Illness-Related Leave